Environmental and energy policy

 Certified energy management systems (ISO 50001) are in place at all units.

 Holmen's forestry is certified in accordance with the international criteria issued by PEFC™ and FSC® (FSC-ID).

 There is chain-of-custody certification at Holmen Skog and at most of the Group's mills under the PEFC™ and FSC® standards.

 All certified systems are regularly checked by external, certified auditors.
 This also applies to the certifications that exist for wood traceability.

-A code of conduct has been drawn up in order to clarify Holmen's expectations and demands with regard to its suppliers.
+A code of conduct for suppliers is used in order to clarify Holmen's expectations and demands with regard to its suppliers.
 A system for appraising suppliers of goods and services is in place.
 Environmental responsibility, quality issues and social aspects form part of the appraisal.
 The code of conduct is included in all new supplier contracts.
 The code increases the focus on social responsibility, with a view to ensuring good conditions for everyone who works in Holmen's value chain.

 Holmen makes continuous efforts to manage risks related to the environment

 The main environmental impact consists of emissions to air and water and the occurrence of noise and waste.
 There is a risk of conditions for operations set by the environmental authorities being breached.
 Landfills and discontinued industrial sites may lead to costs for restoring the environment.
 The organisation and management of the environmental activities are stipulated in Holmen's environment and energy policy.
 In the event of process disturbances, the environment takes precedence over production.
 In ongoing and discontinued operations, the environmental impact must be acceptable for people and the environment.
 Forestry must be undertaken with as much consideration for the environment as possible.

 The points below are examples of how Holmen continually works on preventing and managing different types of environmental risk:

 Self-monitoring according to emissions regulations determined by environmental authorities